 Are you going in when your baby is only grizzling, not crying?

-Many babies grizzle when drifting off to sleep and by going in you might be stopping your baby from falling asleep.
-Only return your baby is crying.
+Many babies grizzle when drifting off to sleep.
+By going in when your baby is grizzling, you might be stopping your baby from falling asleep.

-Do you really want to carry through with this?
+Do you really want to go through with this?

 Not everyone agrees with controlled comforting.
-Disapproving family or friends are one thing, but if your partner or other close support people aren’t in agreement, it will be difficult to carry through with the strategy.
-It’s best if at least the people in your household can agree on a consistent approach.
+You might be able to cope with disapproving family or friends, but if your partner or other close support people don’t agree with this strategy, it will be hard to go through with it.
+It’s best if at least the people in your home can agree on a consistent approach.